A version of this post was first published at Wandering Porcupine, when I shared my plans to shift the focus of my business.

 It’s time to stop helping people who won’t help themselves

 Now, I realize we’re about to set off on an almost completely uncharted course as far as making a living goes.
-My husband will be closing down his shop, which has been our bread and butter almost the entire time I’ve operated my website consulting business.
+Brian will be closing down his shop, which has been our bread and butter almost the entire time I’ve operated the simpler web.

 I am realigning my business to fit me.
-I want to serve people doing things and living life in a way I can respect.
-Tenacious types willing to DIY (with guidance I’ll provide for free, or damn close) so they can save their budget for times when hiring a pro is crucial.
+I want to appeal to people doing things and living life in a way I can respect.
+Tenacious types willing to DIY (with guidance I’ll provide for free, or damn close) to save their budget for areas where hiring a pro is crucial.
 Entrepreneurial types, pro bloggers and online business owners that understand the difference and value a professional brings – even if they’re not making big enough bucks to hire one just yet.

 I have a lot of ideas, but the most important one involves cutting down on the need for me to do one-on-one work at specific times.
 That will free me up to produce the content my audience will appreciate.
-And to write posts for my personal blog, Wandering Porcupine.
-Aaaannnd cover the bases while we’re traveling in case internet connectivity is an issue.
+And to write posts for my Wandering Porcupine blog, which I adore 🙂 Aaaannnd cover the bases while we’re traveling in case internet connectivity is an issue.

-- I will focus all posts going forward (and back, as much as time allows) for people who use their websites or blogs to earn money online, and all the topics that entails
+- I will refocus my blog going forward (and back, as much as time allows) for people who use their websites or blogs to earn money online, and all the topics that entails

 - My services for hire will focus on fixes & smaller projects instead of website redesign and new websites